Sage/argos/guides-source/guides/v2_template_guide/README.md

             ],

 5\.
 All Edit views must define a `createLayout()` function that defines the view `layout` property.
 The property `layout` is an array of "field" objects.
-You can also have sections like Detail and have their `children` property as "field" objects but normally there is no sections.
+You can also have sections like Detail and have their `children` property as "field" objects but normally there are no sections.

     // field object example
     {
         label: 'text shown in ui',
         name: 'uniqueFieldId',
         property: 'data bound property',
+        'default': 'default value', // optional
         type: 'field type'
         // additional properties related to the field type }

-6\.
-The first three are the same, but the new key: `type` designates the type of field.
+6\. `type` designates the type of field.
 Examples of field types are: `text`, `textarea`, `date`, `decimal`, `phone`, `lookup` and `boolean`.

 7\.
 Not only do field objects have the above properties but any further defined properties are passed to the field type instance.
 For example say we have a `decimal` field and we want the decimal places to go out to 4:

     {
         label: 'example',